psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 Hallow E’en at Oswestry.—

-I don’t think Brand, Hone, or Chambers says anything of a custom that still prevails on the borders of Wales on the eve of All Saints.
+I don't think Brand, Hone, or Chambers says anything of a custom that still prevails on the borders of Wales on the eve of All Saints.
 Numerous parties of children go round the houses, singing at the doors songs, of which the following are popular samples :—

 "Wissel wassel, bread and possel,
 An apple or a pair, a plum or a cherry,